IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 }
 ```
 Change: Those older versions will no longer be auto-downloaded once we switch over to the Open Source Node.js buildpack \
-  Phase 1: You can continue to specify the IBM version "sdk-for-nodejs" in your deployment CLI \
+ &nbsp;&nbsp;&nbsp;&nbsp; Phase 1: You can continue to specify the IBM version "sdk-for-nodejs" in your deployment CLI \
-  Phase 2: You can no longer specify the IBM version - you can specify an older Node version if you really need to, but you'll need to use the `Git URL with a branch or tag` method.  \
+ &nbsp;&nbsp;&nbsp;&nbsp; Phase 2: You can no longer specify the IBM version - you can specify an older Node version if you really need to, but you'll need to use the `Git URL with a branch or tag` method. \
 Result: Your application deploys properly

 ## Deployment Changes